 How we built a GDPR compliant website analytics platform without using cookies

-Running a privacy-focused business means we are always looking for ways to improve user privacy whilst providing simple website analytics software.
-We recently made some changes to further pursue this objective.
-Our goal with this recent change was to continue to provide users with unique visits & total page views without interfering with the visitor experience.
+Running a privacy-focused business means we always look for ways to improve user privacy while providing simple website analytics software.
+Our goal was to continue to provide users with unique visits & total page views without interfering with the visitor experience.
 Nobody wants those annoying popups on their website unless they have to have them.
 That's why we invented no cookie notice analytics back in 2019 following growing demand from our customers.

 So let's dive into how we built this in a privacy-focused way: